 There is a reason why I stopped going for facials, and part of it has to do with how beauty salons and therapists handle adverse reactions.

 Coming from a pharmaceutical marketing background, I am assured of the efficacy and safety of medical aesthetics treatments.
 Aesthetic physicians are required to disclose worst case scenario side effects to every patient they treat – even if extremely rare –and are equipped to handle adverse reactions.
 This is not so much the case with some beauty salons and therapists, who in my experience tended to be dismissive of my discomfort during treatments, and post-treatment redness and breakouts.
-In one instance a breakout lasted for more than a week, and the therapist did not offer any remedy except for me to undergo and pay for another similar facial, just scheduled sooner than she would normally recommend.
+In one instance a breakout lasted for more than a week, and the therapist did not offer any remedy except for me to pay for another similar facial, just scheduled sooner than she would normally recommend.

 So when I was invited for an organic facial at Aldha at 61 Emerald Hill, I was a little hesitant, but decided to go ahead with it as they would be using Bema Cosmetici skincare products for the facial, which I have been using in varying degrees with no adverse reaction.

 The Emerald Hill Peranakan shop house is only a few minutes away on foot from Orchard Road – which could be a pain to get to if you are driving or taking a Grab there at peak hours.
 Even during peak hours, the fastest way to get there would be via train; you simply have to alight at the Somerset station, take the underground pass to the Emerald Hill exit, which even after you’ve hit the surface at the ground floor of Crate & Barrel, is sheltered most of the way.